Shaaheen/Assignment-2---SCRSHA001/ReadMe.md

 Choose only one of the arguments above; either -d, -x or -g.

+EXTRA CREDIT
+-g i :
+		-g = extracts a row from the whole volume i = row that is going to be extracted

+NORMAL
 -d i j output_file_name :
-						-d = differenceMap (Shows the differences between two raw files i = index of first file ; j = index of second file output_file_name = name of the output file that will be created
+						-d = differenceMap (Shows the differences between two raw files i = index of first file ;
+						j = index of second file
+						output_file_name = name of the output file that will be created

 -x i output_file_name:
 						-x = extract (Copies the raw data of a chosen file into a new raw data file) i = index of raw data file output_file_name = name of the output file that will be created

-EXTRA CREDIT
--g i :
-		-g = extracts a row from the whole volume i = row that is going to be extracted

 VolImage.cpp :
 	Implementation of the VolImage class